faismoiconnaitre/faismoiconnaitre.github.io/README.md

 ### Caution

+Warning!
 Some folder are not automatically generated from the repo.
 Please do not delete these folders.

 ### Installation